 Redomiciliation of Panamanian corporations to other jurisdictions accepting such redomiciliation, is also allowed, if it is so stipulated in the articles of incorporation.

 A formal voluntary dissolution of the company is allowed at any time.
 It requires the approval of the shareholders at a meeting duly convened for such purpose.
-Cost for this procedure is US$550.00, including all fees and expenses.

 In this case, a certificate of dissolution must be obtained and subsequently published in a local newspaper and the Official Gazette.

 Specific liquidators may be appointed for the purpose of winding up the affairs of the corporation during the three years liquidation period stipulated by Law, which is desirable for companies with offshore operations.
 Otherwise, the directors on record will act as fiduciaries for liquidation purposes.